MagicIdentity/Developers/docs/start/concepts/whatis.md

 parent: Concepts
 next: Uses of Web Agents
 ---
-Web agent is the personal server that thinks it's a browser.
+A web agent is a personal server paired with an individual web page.

-For developers, the main thing is _don't deploy your backend_.
+As a developer, this adds a new dimension to your apps.
+Now you get an automatically deployed backend for free.

+More than that, the backend is unique to the user whose browser loaded the app.

-Instead, the agent backend `.ts` files go right alongside the `.html` and `.css` of your web page, just like the `.js` files that execute in your user's browser.
+You place your web agent `.ts` files right alongside the `.html` and `.css` of your web page, just like the `.js` files that execute in your user's browser.

-From there, your agent code is deployed to the user's web agent when they load your app.
+Your agent code is automatically deployed to your user's web agent server (_web daemon_) when they load your app.

 ## Centralised App
 Let's suppose you've written a backend API with the route `/myapi`.